cmu-able/explainable-planning/XPlanning/src/examples/dart/README.md

 A "formula" action description functionally maps a set of mutually exclusive discriminants to the corresponding probabilistic effects.
 This description will further delegate to a `language.domain.models.IProbabilisticTransitionFormula` specialized for the action that calculates the result of applying the action in the state.

 If we look at the class [DecAltAltitudeActionDescription](models/DecAltAltitudeActionDescription), we can see all this information put together in the constructor: the discriminant classes, as mentioned, are the Altitude and whether the team is destroyed, the effect class is the Altitude, and the effect is an implementation of `IProbabilisticTransitionFormula` (DecAltAltitudeFormula) for the action type.
-The `formula` method in this case gets the current value for the altitude,
+The `formula` method in this case gets the current value for the altitude, and decreases it by the value for `Altitude` with a probability of 1.

 We use
 factored PSOs (modeled by implementing `IProbabilisticTransitionFormula`) to describe the preconditions and context-dependent, probabilistic effects of each